-Those looking to live and work in Vancouver can expect an oceanic, cool and humid climate with majestic mountains surrounding the Pacific Ocean.
+Those looking to live and work in Vancouver can expect an oceanic, cool, humid climate with majestic mountains surrounding the Pacific Ocean.
 Rainy weather can be common in November and December, calling for an average precipitation of 182 mm.
 Overall, the city has the least sunshine year in and year out, resulting in less sunny days.
-In Summer, you can expect short, partly cloudy days, while Winter calls for longer, cold, wet and cloudy days.
+In Summer, you can expect short, partly cloudy days, while Winter calls for long, cold, wet, and cloudy days.

 Work and Jobs in Vancouver

 Vancouver's economy is thriving since it relies on:

 - Fisheries and aquaculture